clj-easy/graal-docs/CLJ-1472/README.md

 bytecode verification.
 The relevant issue on the Clojure JIRA for this is [CLJ-1472](https://clojure.atlassian.net/browse/CLJ-1472).

+If you are experiencing this symptom, a patch to Clojure from CLJ-1472 will likely solve your problem.

 ## Vote

+Using a patched version of Clojure is not ideal.
 If you are interested in getting this issue fixed in a next release of Clojure, consider upvoting it on [ask.clojure.org](https://ask.clojure.org/index.php/740/locking-macro-fails-bytecode-verification-native-runtime).

 ## Scripts